ONSdigital/sml-python-small/sml_small/editing/totals_and_components/README.md

 ## Pandas Wrapper Usage

 - You will have to create a new python file importing in the `pandas_wrapper.py`.
-- Where you will have to have to write functions to read a CSV file and pass in the data as a DataFrame into the *`wrapper`* function from the `pandas_wrapper.py` file.
+- Where you will have to write functions to read a CSV file and pass in the data as a DataFrame into the *`wrapper`* function from the `pandas_wrapper.py` file.

 We have an example of how to do this in the `pandas_example.py` file within the `utils` directory.